Most lawn care and landscape professionals know it's not enough to slap together a five page website and wait for the calls to start coming in.

 To establish an effective web presence, you need to invest in search engine optimization (SEO).

-But, here's the secret - SEO for landscaping websites is not rocket science.
+But, here's the secret - SEO for lawn care landscaping websites is not rocket science.
 There's no need to feel intimidated at the mere mention of it.
 SEO is all about ensuring your website generates the right signals for the search engines, and your potential clients.

 To illustrate how simple SEO can be, following are seven basic practices which you can complete over the next three to six months to optimize several elements of your website.